nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 Where a Consumer system has used [Directory of Services (DOS) to locate a service to book at](appointments_service_discovery.html#directory-of-services-dos---currently-for-uec-consumers-only), the consumer system SHALL send the following parameter in the request:

-- The `service.identifier` parameter with the service ID of the chosen DOS service, e.g. `service.identifier=https://fhir.nhs.uk/Id/uec-dos-service-id|1000123`  (see [Service ID filtering](appointments_serviceid_filtering.html) for more information)
+- The `service.identifier` parameter with the service ID of the chosen DOS service, e.g. `service.identifier=https://fhir.nhs.uk/Id/uec-dos-service-id|1000123`  (see [Service filtering](appointments_serviceid_filtering.html) for more information)

 Consumer systems SHOULD send the following parameters in the request: